Japan's representative craftsman closest to the site

 Forbidden workshop where no general customers are allowed.

 T.S factory basically does not accept repairs from the general public.
 Entry into the workshop is also limited to a few concerned parties.
 What is the reason for this?
 Is there any secret?
 We attempted to go undercover to find out.
 I don't mean to be presumptuous, but....
-If someone sees an instrument being repaired, they'll know who it is, won't they?
-When I looked around the workshop after being told that!
+If someone sees an instrument being repaired, they will know who it is, won't they?
+I looked around the workshop!
 What?
 Is this his guitar?
-Or, "I've seen that on TV!
+Or, "I've seen this on TV!
 And on the cases waiting to be repaired, there were the names of eminent people.
-It is a real shame that I cannot tell you the names of the clients, as I do not want to mention them, as I maintain the guitars on the basis of trust.
+It is a real shame that I cannot tell you the names of the clients, as I do not want to mention them, as I maintain the guitars based on trust.
 I thought it would be a little condescending to say, "He could have become very famous if he had mentioned their names," but I heard that this was against his aesthetics.
 But, on the contrary, such aesthetics may be the reason why he has gained the trust of front-line musicians.
 Without any exaggeration at all, I would like to tell you that this is a workshop where amazing top artists gather in secret.

 He doesn't stick to anything, he doesn't cut corners anywhere.